 Two weeks ago, late at night, the Veganuary team visited a pig farm…

-We wanted to see for ourselves what life is like for farmed pigs.
+We wanted to see for ourselves what life is like for farmed pigs in Britain.

 This farm was chosen randomly – a small, local farm in Yorkshire (UK).
 We entered through unlocked doors and took all the necessary biohazard precautions.
 Between us, we have watched a lot of investigative footage, but nothing could prepare us for the misery of that night.
 The video below does not include any slaughter, but it is upsetting.
 We recommend that you do not watch it at work.